itruffat/JestingLang/README.md

 ## INTRODUCTION

+***Jesting Language*** is a minimalist functional-like language, intended to be compatible with the standard syntax used in most Spreadsheet applications, such as **Microsoft's Excel**,
+**Libre Office's Calc** and
+**Google's Sheets**.
-***Jesting Language*** is a minimalist functional language, intended to be compatible with Spreedsheet syntax found in Microsoft's Excel, Libre Office's Calc or Google's Sheets.
-As such, it can be considered a subset of the lenguages used in those programs, but lacking many of the rich syntax and functions they use.
+It can be considered a subset of the core languages used in those programs, but lacking many of the rich syntax and functions they use.

-It was created for the JESTING tool, a Python program that emulates behaviour similar to those Spreedsheet Applications using Curses.
+It was created for the JESTING APP, a Python-based Spreadsheet program used to emulate behaviours similar to those Spreadsheet Applications.
+Mostly to test esoteric programs created for those applications.

-I happened to find myself working with esoteric uses for the spreedsheet syntax, and it turns out that if TDD was in order, the most entertaining way to do it was with python.

 ## Syntax and AST

-The Jesting Lang syntax follows the standard used by most spreedsheets programs, allowing simple operations (+, -, * , /, =, & ), the **IF token** (to allow branching), the use of indirections to other cells such as A2 (key behaviour or spreedhseets) and the **INDIRECT token** (to give more power to those indirections)
+The Jesting Lang syntax follows the standard used by most spreadsheets programs, allowing simple operations (+, -, * , /, =, & ), the **IF token** (to allow branching), the use of indirections to other cells such as A2 (key behaviour or spreadhseets) and the **INDIRECT token** (to give more power to those indirections)

 For example